regehr/guided-tree-search/README.md

 - work out how to take hints from the user about things like desirable patterns, subtrees that are likely to behave similarly every time we reach them, etc.

+- work out how to take feedback about good/bad paths into account